jemmy512/book-notes/Linux/linux-proc.md

         if (start_data < k)
             start_data = k;

-        /* Check to see if the section's size will overflow the
-         * allowed task size.
-Note that p_filesz must always be
-         * <= p_memsz so it is only necessary to check p_memsz. */
         if (BAD_ADDR(k) || elf_ppnt->p_filesz > elf_ppnt->p_memsz ||
             elf_ppnt->p_memsz > TASK_SIZE ||
             TASK_SIZE - elf_ppnt->p_memsz < k) {